dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 - Spires of Ascension
 - Mists of Tirna Scithe

-You can also run Celest in every key quite happily and run it with Predator if you want more AoE, It's an incredibly versatile legendary.
+You can also run Celest in every key quite happily and run it with Predator if you want more AoE, it's an incredibly versatile legendary.

 ![image](https://cdn.discordapp.com/attachments/879667478916120596/879738407985754232/unknown.png)